Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Schur duality

 \begin{lemma} The Hecke generator $H_0$ acts on $\W_-$ as $(-Q^{-1} ) \text{Id}$ and acts on $\W_\bu \oplus \W_+$ as $Q\cdot \text{Id}$. \end{lemma}

 \begin{proof} Follows by Lemma~\ref{lem:Bi}. \end{proof}

 \begin{theorem} Suppose the parameters satisfy \eqref{eq:para}.
-Then the actions of $\Ui$ and $\HB$ on $\W^{\otimes d}$ commutes with each other:
+Then the actions of $\Ui$ and $\HB$ on $\W^{\otimes d}$ commute with each other:

-Moreover, $\Psi(\Ui)$ and $\Phi(\HB)$ form double centralizers in $\End (\V^{\otimes d})$. \end{theorem}
+Moreover, $\Psi(\Ui)$ and $\Phi(\HB)$ form double centralizers in $\End (\W^{\otimes d})$. \end{theorem}

-\begin{proof} By Theorem~\ref{thm:typeAduality}, we know that the action of $\U$ commutes with the action of $H_i$, for $1\le i \le d-1$.
+\begin{proof} By Theorem~\ref{thm:typeAduality}, we know that the actions of $\U$ commute with the action of $H_i$, for $1\le i \le d-1$.
 Thus, to show the commuting actions of $\Uinew$ and $\HB$, it remains to check the commutativity of the actions of $H_0$ and the generators of $\Uinew$.

 To that end, it suffices to consider $d=1$ (thanks to the coideal property of $\Uinew$ and the fact that the action of $H_0$ depends solely on the first tensor factor).
 In this case, the commutativity between $\Ui$-action and $H_0$-action on $\W$ follows directly from Lemmas~\ref{lem:Vpm} and \ref{lem:H0}.